EHCP personal budget — the platform drafts your Section J request | EHCP Clarity

 Personal budgets cannot fund:

-• School or college fees (placement is funded through the LA naming the school in Section I)
+• School or college fees (placement is funded through the local authority naming the school in Section I)

 • Top-ups to school placements